SDKiller/zyx-phpmailer/README.md

 ];
 ```

-This is the tipical configuration for sending email via smtp.
+This is the tipical configuration for sending email via yandex smtp.

 If you are familiar with PHPMailer, you can see that 'config' array holds settings, similar to corresponding
 PHPMailer properties.
 They will be populated when Mailer is initialized.